0xbaaf/ph0wn-2021/lucrative_1/README.md

 Credits to **AnomalRoil** on this one!!!

-In addition to the [challenge's description](#challenge-id " "), we were given a [client python script](https://github.com/0xbaaf/ph0wn-2021/blob/main/lucrative_1/challenge/client.py "client.py").
+In addition to the [challenge's description](#the-challenge) we were given a [client python script](https://github.com/0xbaaf/ph0wn-2021/blob/main/lucrative_1/challenge/client.py "client.py").

 ### Client script analysis
 The script encrypts a password under a key derived from the timestamp and two 32 bits unknown values (A and B).